-The new smart talent training program has allowed Olympia Provisions to quickly integrate new employees and upgrade incumbents, resulting in increased work standardization, productivity, quality, and employee engagement.
+Through the new training program, Olympia Provisions is better able to quickly integrate new employees and upgrade incumbents, resulting in increased work standardization, productivity, quality, and employee engagement.
 By developing standardized training materials, Olympia Provisions has reduced the amount of time it takes to train entry-level employees by 40%.
 They have twice the number of trainers that are busily training incoming through mid-level production employees.

 Olympia Provisions is working on extending their training program to their quality, leadership, and sales team as a next step.
 With all the investment they are making into the future skills and development of their employees, Olympia Provisions is poised to continue their successful growth trajectory for years to come.